-Are you tempted to change your investment strategy because of the 2020 Presidential Election?
+Are you tempted to change your investment strategy because of the 2024 Presidential Election?
 You’re not alone.
-In a recent survey, 45% of investors said they plan to make changes to their investments because of the election.1 If history is any guide, this may not be a wise decision.
-For the past 12 presidential elections, the S&P 500 Index has generally been positive 90 days before and after Election Day.
+In a recent survey, the potential impact of the election on portfolios concerned investors even more than economic worries.1 History suggests that changing investments based on election concerns may be unwise.
+For the past 13 presidential elections, the S&P 500 Index has generally been positive 90 days before and after Election Day.

 Market Performance Tends to Be Positive 3 Months Before and After Presidential Elections